What is the issue?

 Estimates of bird/turbine collision range widely and all of the studies attempting to quantify this contain some level of bias and uncertainty.
-Current estimates range from 33,000 to 573,000 birds/year.
-The most comprehensive and statistically sound estimates show that bird deaths from turbine collisions are between 134,000 and 327,000 birds per year.
+The most comprehensive and statistically sound estimates show that bird deaths from turbine collisions are between 140,000 and 500,000 birds per year.
 As wind energy capacity increases under the DOE’s mandate (a six-fold increase from current levels), statistical models predict that mean bird deaths resulting in collisions with turbines could reach 1.4 million birds/year.

 Why does this happen?

 The risk of a bird collision with a wind turbine is influenced based on facility location (including turbine placement), turbine design, and how birds move across the landscape.

 Siting of wind energy facilities at both the landscape-level and project-level scales is deemed a critical element in reducing bird/turbine collision risk.
 Available data indicate that some regions are higher risk than others.
 Bird/turbine collisions in California are estimated to be an average 7.85 birds/turbine/year, higher than in the East (6.86 birds/turbines/year), the West (4.72 birds/turbine/year), and the Great Plains (2.92 birds/turbine/year).